beanumber/comvlong/README.md

 library(comvlong)
 ```

-In March 2021, attorney Joshua Raisler Cohn of the Roxbury Defenders
+In March 2021, attorney Joshua Raisler Cohn of the [Roxbury Defenders
-Unit made a public records request to the Boston Police Department for
+Unit](https://www.publiccounsel.net/dir/roxbury-dist-pd/) made a public
+records request to the Boston Police Department for 10 years’ worth of
-10 years’ worth of citation data.
-These data were included in [The Woke
+citation data.
+These data were included in [The Woke Windows
-Windows Project](https://www.wokewindows.org/) and in [`nstory`’s GitHub
+Project](https://www.wokewindows.org/) and in [`nstory`’s GitHub
 repository](https://github.com/nstory/boston_pd_citations).

 The `comvlong` package contains:

-- `download_bdp_offenses()`: a function to download the full 10-year
+- `download_bpd_offenses()`: a function to download the full 10-year
   dataset
 - `bpd_offenses_20`: a complete set of offenses for only the year 2020
 - `bpd_stops_1120`: a cleaned set of 10 years worth of *stops*